TrudAX/denistrunin-blog/src/posts/xpptools-reportsalesinvoice/index.md

 ---
-title: "Create a new design for a Sales Invoice report in D365FO"
+title: "How to create a new design for a Sales Invoice report in D365FO"
 date: "2020-06-10T20:12:03.284Z"
 tags: ["XppDEVTutorial", "SSRS"]
 path: "/xpptools-reportsalesinvoice"